manaakiwhenua/agent_template/README.md

 The NetLogo interpreter and graphical interface can be [downloaded from here](https://ccl.northwestern.edu/netlogo/).
 Version 6.4 was used to develop and test this model.

+After installing and starting the NetLogo application the `ABM4CSL.nlogo` can be opened from the "File" menu.

 The example files provided in `netlogo/gis_data` and `netlogo/land_use_parameters` enable initialising some model data from external data sets.

 ## User guide